 - 22. The rapidly deteriorating security environment of 2014 brought the burden sharing debate front and centre as a swift set of political decisions by the North Atlantic Council (NAC) sought to bring about the most significant adaptation of Alliance posture and structure since the end of the Cold War.
-As NATO looked to make its deterrent posture more mobile and dynamic to face a range of conventional and non-conventional threats from the east and south, attention necessarily returned to ensuring member states were investing in the required means to achieve this new deterrence posture and subsequent force readiness. - 23.
-As the Defence and Security Committee (DSC) General Report on Alliance deterrence demonstrates in greater detail [063 DSC 18 E], the new forces and structures needed to support the Readiness Action Plan (RAP) and the Very High Readiness Joint Task Force (VJTF) required significant quality defence outputs from all Allies.
-Given the perceived range of threats from the conventional to the asymmetrical emphasis on both increased spending as well as a focus on new equipment acquisition and research and development (R&D) made its way into the defence investment commitment at the Wales Summit by September 2014.
-NATO Heads of State and Government for the first time made a public statement confirming their intentions to move their defence spending toward 2% GDP, at least 20% of which would be focused on equipment purchases and R&D1.
-Such a joint commitment was a radical departure from previous efforts to address burdensharing concerns.
+As NATO looked to make its deterrent posture more mobile and dynamic to face a range of conventional and non-conventional threats from the east and the south, attention necessarily returned to ensuring member states were investing in the required means to achieve this new deterrence posture and subsequent force readiness. - 23.
+As the Defence and Security Committee's (DSC) general report [168 DSC 18 E fin] on NATO deterrence demonstrates in greater detail, the new forces and structures needed to support the Readiness Action Plan (RAP) and the Very High Readiness Joint Task Force (VJTF) required significant quality defence outputs from all Allies.
+Given the perceived range of threats from the conventional to the asymmetrical, an emphasis on increased spending as well as a focus on new equipment acquisition and research and development made their way into the defence investment commitment at the Wales Summit by September 2014.
+NATO Heads of State and Government for the first time made a public statement confirming their intentions to increase their defence spending toward 2% GDP, at least 20% of which would be focused on equipment purchases and R&D1.
+Such a joint commitment was a radical departure from previous efforts to address burden sharing concerns.